microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-02.md

     - Go to *Workloads > Deployments* and confirm the status of 'rating-api' shows **1 of 1 pods** deployed

 ## Deploy frontend application
-- Deploy the frontend application using the command `oc new-app the/rating-web/directory --name=rating-web --strategy=docker`
+- Deploy the frontend application using the command `oc new-app <URL to coach created repo> --name=rating-web --strategy=docker`
   - **NOTE:** Make sure the students set the **--strategy** flag to **docker** when deploying the frontend application and **--name** to **rating-web**
   - This build will take 5-10 minutes
   - Use the command `oc get deployments` and your output should look similar to below